chaunm/node-actors-prototype/actors/logic/monitor.md

 1.0     | May 31th 2016 | Anh Le | Initial release

 # Overview
-This actor runs forever, monitoring other actors to see if they're healthy
+This actor runs forever, monitoring system actors to see if they're healthy
-- It subscribes to <any guid>/event/status
+- It subscribes to system/<uid>/:event/status
 - Periodically check (60s per each check)

 It must conform `Actor Commons` (see more in `../actor-system.md`)